Ryan, a Democrat, was the representative for California's 11th congressional district from 1973 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ryan is shown as a purple triangle. (analysis methodology)
+Ryan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Ryan sponsored bills primarily in these issue areas:

 Government Operations and Politics (30%) Labor and Employment (24%) International Affairs (17%) Armed Forces and National Security (9%) Social Welfare (6%) Energy (6%) Water Resources Development (5%) Private Legislation (5%)

 Some of Ryan’s most recently sponsored bills include...

 - H.R.
 13259 (95th): Nuclear Waste Disposal Act

 - H.R.
 13257 (95th): Nuclear Financial Liability Act